 Health manpower research includes computer modeling to estimate the future demand for registered nurses. and degrees of satisfaction among the individuals, families, and communities that have received increased services in the demonstration areas.
-Damage to the skull, brain tissue, and spinal column makes up a category of conditions that is Head and spinal cord injuries variously estimated to affect anywhere from three-quarters of a million to eight million Americans at any given time.
-RTI is conducting a nationwide case survey to enable the National Institutes of Health to make more reliable estimates of the incidence, prevalence, and costs of head and spinal cord injuries.
+2 Damage to the skull, brain tissue, and spinal column makes up a category of conditions that is Head and spinal cord injuries variously estimated to affect anywhere from three-quarters of a million to eight million Americans at any given time.
+RTI has conducted a nationwide case survey to enable the National Institutes of Health to make more reliable estimates of the incidence, prevalence, and costs of head and spinal cord injuries.
 An RTI advisory committee of leading neurologists, neurosurgeons, and other specialists specified the medical definitions for the injuries to be covered in the survey, and provided needed guidelines for collecting medical data from hospitals, clinics, nursing homes, rehabilitation centers, and physicians in private practice.
 Cost data include direct expenses of patients, public expenditures for care and facilities, and estimates of manpower productivity losses.
+Drug usage and drug abuse are subjects of special concern to society and to RTI.
+An Institute investigation into the relationship between the use of illegal drugs and the incidence of serious crimes against the person is the most comprehensive study yet undertaken in this area of human behavior.
+Related research includes a statistical analysis of pharmacy theft data, a study of Drug abuse measures for reducing drug abuse in the Army, and a survey of persons arrested on federal drug charges and later implicated in or charged with post-arrest drug offenses.
+Major research programs on substances of abuse are carried out in RTI's Chemistry and Life ciences Laboratory (see page 25).
+With the national costs for drug treatment and rehabilitation approaching the half-billion-dollar per year range, government agencies need reliable gauges for assessing program effectiveness and guiding future treatment, managerial and budget policies.
+A major means to this end is the treatment outcome prospective study (TOPS), a three-year longitudinal study sponsored by the National Institute on Drug Abuse to track a national sample of drug abusers from time of entry into treatment, through treatment, and then back into their communities after treatment.
+TOPS will use findings from a large RTI pilot survey of some 6,000 clients at 20 treatment centers as initial, baseline data to measure the results that can reasonably be expected from various forms and levels of treatment.
+Information btained by RTI includes clients' standard demographic characteristics, drug use patterns, family and peer relationships,

-art and morned analyzed U. S. teenagers' drinking habits and their alcohol-related beliefs and stillation in a manimal survey of more than 13,000 students at a randomly selected sample of an inner and senar high schools.
+RTI social scientists analyzed U.S. teenagers' drinking habits and their alcohol-related beliefs and attitudes in a national survey of more than 13,000 students at a randomly selected sample of 450 high schools.
+A follow-up to the 1974 survey is now being conducted.